 Here are some signs that you have a roof rat infestation:

-To help prevent roof rats from inhabiting your home or business or to help get rid of them, it is crucial remove their food source.
+To help prevent roof rats from inhabiting your home or business or to help get rid of rats, it is crucial to remove their food source.
 Here are some helpful tips:

 Learn more about getting rid of roof rats.

-If you uncover a roof rat infestation contact a licensed pest professional, who can help you get rid of roof rats.
+If you uncover a roof rat infestation contact a licensed pest professional, like Environmental Pest Control with rat control experience.

 Call 1 (800) 263-5055